nmartipe/final-project-mlops-course/src/model_card_template.md

 The F1-score is the harmonic mean of precision and recall, providing a balanced measure of a model's performance.
 It is particularly useful when there is an uneven class distribution.
 The F1-score ranges between 0 and 1, where a higher value indicates a better balance between precision and recall.

 ### Metrics results
 The model's performance on various metrics, including precision, recall, and F1-score, is summarized below.
-For a detailed breakdown of metrics across all columns and slices, please refer to the 'metrics.txt' document.
+For a detailed breakdown of metrics across all columns and slices, please refer to the 'slice_output.txt' document.

 | Slice                             | Precision | Recall  | F1-Score |
 |-----------------------------------|-----------|---------|----------|